-Atherton received his Ph.D. in Japanese literature from Columbia University in 2013.
+Professor Atherton received his Ph.D. in Japanese literature from Columbia University in 2013.
 He holds an M.A. in classical Thai literature from the University of Wisconsin-Madison (2006) and an A.B. from Harvard, where he focused on Chinese literature and film (2000).
-Prior to joining EALC, Atherton taught for four years at the University of Colorado Boulder.
+Prior to joining EALC, Professor Atherton taught at the University of Colorado, Boulder.